woohoolabs/zen/README.md

 }
 ```

-In order to use property injection, you have to annotate your properties with `@Inject` (mind case-sensitivity) and
+In order to use property injection, you have to annotate your properties with `@Inject` (mind case-sensitivity!), and
 provide their type with a `@var` PHPDoc tag in the following way:

 ```php